MPI-Dortmund/cryolo/source/troubleshooting.rst

 So far, this problem was only `reported <https://listserv.gwdg.de/pipermail/sphire/2022-August/001001.html>`_ for CentOS7 but other distributions might be affected as well.

-The problem was related to a problematic entries in the ``LD_LIBRARY_PATH``.
+The problem was related to problematic entries in the ``LD_LIBRARY_PATH``.
 Please check if there are many entries in your path:

 .. prompt:: bash $